RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	Confidentiality
 Answer: A

-### Question # 33 - Colin is reviewing a system that has been assigned the EAL7 evaluation assurance level under the Common Criteria.
-What is the highest level of assurance that he may have about the system?
+### Question # 33 - Colin is reviewing a system that has been assigned the [EAL7 evaluation assurance level under the Common Criteria].
+What is the [highest level] of assurance that he may have about the system?
 A.	It has been functionally tested.
 B.	It has been methodically tested and checked.
 C.	It has been methodically designed, tested, and reviewed.
-D.	It has been formally verified, designed, and tested.
+D.	**It has been formally verified, designed, and tested**.
 Answer: D

-### Question # 34 - Which one of the following technologies provides the capability of creating a distributed, immutable ledger?
+### Question # 34 - Which one of the following technologies provides the capability of creating a [distributed, immutable ledger]?
 A. Quantum computing
 B.	Blockchain
 C.	Edge computing
 D.	Confidential computing
 Answer: B

-### Question # 35 - Which one of the following systems assurance processes provides an independent third- party evaluation of a system’s controls that may be trusted by many different organizations?
+### [important] Question # 35 - Which one of the following [systems assurance processes] provides an independent third- party evaluation of a system’s controls that may be trusted by many different organizations?
 A.	Planning
 B.	Definition
-C.	Verification
+C.	**Verification**
 D.	Accreditation
 Answer: C